Juan Luis Mora (footballer, born 1973)

-Juan Luis Mora Palacios (born 12 July 1973) is a Spanish retired professional footballer who played as a goalkeeper.
+Juan Luis Mora Palacios (born 12 July 1973) is a Spanish former professional footballer who played as a goalkeeper.

-He appeared in 238 La Liga games over 13 seasons (17 overall as a professional), mostly with Oviedo.
+He appeared in 238 La Liga games over 13 seasons, mostly with Oviedo.
+He represented Spain at youth level.

 Club career

-Born in Aranjuez, Community of Madrid, Mora made his professional debut with Real Oviedo during 1993–94, and was the undisputed first-choice the following three seasons.
-He signed for RCD Espanyol in 1999, then spent 2002–03 and the following campaign in Segunda División, with Xerez CD and Levante UD respectively.
+Born in Aranjuez, Community of Madrid, Mora made his professional debut with Real Oviedo during 1993–94, and was the undisputed first-choice for the following three seasons.
+He signed for RCD Espanyol in 1999, then spent 2002–03 and the following campaign in Segunda División with Xerez CD and Levante UD respectively.

 Mora played all 38 league matches in 2004–05's top flight with Levante, as his team was relegated in the last matchday.
 He subsequently joined Valencia CF on a three-year deal, being third choice behind Santiago Cañizares and Ludovic Butelle first and Cañizares and Timo Hildebrand afterwards (Cañizares was axed from the squad in December 2007, but reinstated in April following Ronald Koeman's firing), appearing in only three La Liga games during his spell; he left the Mestalla Stadium after his contract expired, at the end of the 2007–08 season.

-On 15 August 2008, 35-year-old Mora returned to Levante, recently relegated to the second level.
-He served as backup in his debut campaign, and took part in no competitive matches in the second as the Valencian Community side returned to the top tier after a two-year absence; he retired shortly after, remaining with the club in directorial capacities.
+On 15 August 2008, the 35-year-old Mora returned to Levante, recently relegated to the second division.
+He served as backup in his debut campaign, and took part in no competitive matches whatsoever in the second as the Valencian Community side returned to the top tier after a two-year absence; he retired shortly after, remaining with the club in directorial capacities.